CartoDB/carto-selfhosted-helm/customizations/README.md

 In order to use AWS S3 custom buckets you need to:

 1. Create the buckets.

-If you enable `Block public access` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.
+   > :warning: If you enable `Block public access` in the bucket properties, then set `appConfigValues.workspaceThumbnailsPublic` and `appConfigValues.workspaceImportsPublic` to `false`.

 2. Configure the required [CORS settings](#requirements).